What is Homomorphic Encryption?

 Do you know about Chrome's "password watch"?

-If not, password monitoring is when your password manager continually tests your passwords against public lists of hacked or leaked passwords.
-This way it can alert you whenever it detects one of your passwords is hacked.
+If not, password monitoring occurs when your password manager continually tests your passwords on public lists for hacked or leaked passwords.
+This way it can alert you whenever it detects any of your passwords is hacked.

 Previously, and with traditional encryption methods, your password manager had to decrypt your credentials to compare them to those huge lists, which in itself greatly reduces your privacy and puts your passwords at risk.